sourced-bvba/blog/_posts/2020-03-11-ca-quarkus.md

 However, playing around with Quarkus also made me realize in what world of trouble classic Jakarta EE application servers are in with players like Quarkus.
 There is not a lot you cannot do yet with Quarkus.
 [The Quarkus code generator](https://code.quarkus.io) has support for a lot of technologies, some of which are non-trivial to do in a Jakarta EE context with a traditional application server.
 It has all the bases covered for people familiar with Jakarta EE and the development experience is much smoother.
 It'll be interesting to see how the ecosystem will handle competition like this.

 There's a lot on Quarkus I still have to learn.
 It apparently also has out of the box support for AWS Lambda, so creating serverless applications with it should prove to be an interesting experience as well.
 More to come.

+The code for this article can be found on [Github](https://github.com/lievendoclo/clean-arch-quarkus).